gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>Note that our ContactsView is now ContactsViewImpl&lt;T> and implements
+Note that our ContactsView is now ContactsViewImpl&lt;T> and implements ContactsView&lt;T>.
-ContactsView&lt;T>.
 This is so that we can pass in a mocked ContactsView instance when testing our ContactsPresenter.
-Now in our AppController, when we create the ContactsView, we can initialize it with the necessary ColumnDefinition(s).</p>
+Now in our AppController, when we create the ContactsView, we can initialize it with the necessary ColumnDefinition(s).

 <pre class="prettyprint">
   public class AppController implements Presenter, ValueChangeHandler&lt;String> {